 - North Coast Blackbutt

-There are four broad forest condition categories that apply to coastal and tableland forests.
-Each require different approaches to sustainable forest management.
+Four broad categories of forest conditions apply to coastal and tableland forests.
+Each requires different approaches to sustainable forest management.

 - Even-aged forests which have regenerated following bushfire, harvesting or agricultural clearing.